• Skip to primary navigation

 You see this all the time.
 Someone decides to get into mountain biking.
 They spend thousands on the bike, the gear, and the clothes.
 And then the bike ends up in the garage not being used.

 Many new boater owners think that spending a year repairing and renovating a boat is part of the sailing game.
-What usually happens is that the boat finally gets finished, the boat owner takes the boat out and realizes that he/she likes renovating things and not actually sailing.
+What usually happens is that the boat finally gets finished, and the boat owner takes the boat out and realizes that he/she likes renovating things and not actually sailing.
 The boat is then sold at a loss because boats don’t appreciate!

 If you want to renovate something buy a house.
 At least you’ll have more of an opportunity to get a return on your time and money invested.

 So…I mentioned the ‘sailing game’ above.
 Buying a new boat will require you to repair, service, and routinely fix things.
 It’s already a project.
-The sailing game, however, is to actually gain a benefit to all the fixing you have to do – it’s to SAIL and discover new destinations.
+The sailing game, however, is to actually gain a benefit from all the fixing you have to do – it’s to SAIL and discover new destinations.

 16. Mistakes new boat owners make – not getting adequate training on your own boat.